15 Mandarin Slang Words Your Chinese Textbook Isn’t Teaching You

 B: Yes, I know.

-It also can stand for “美美 (měi měi – pretty).
-When MM is used, it usually has the connotation of a young or pretty girl, so do be careful when you choose to use it.
+It can also stand for “美美 (měi měi – pretty).
+When MM is used, it usually means a young or pretty girl, so be careful when you choose to use it.

 The pretty girl’s name is Little Red.